Wine Closet Conversion Project in Los Angeles, California – Construction of a Custom Wine Cellar Under a Staircase

 The client wanted to achieve a modern style for his wine storage structure, and so the old closet door was replaced with a double-paned glass door.

-The client, together with our team, decided not to install a solid wall in between the walk-in cellar and the under-the-stairs cabinets.
+The client, together with our team, decided not to install a solid wall in between the walk-in wine room and the under-the-stairs cabinets.
 This allowed cool air to freely move through the two storage structures.

 Custom-Built Under-the-Stairs Wine Cabinets

 Our team of contractors installed double-deep wooden wine racks in these cabinets.
 The storage capacity of the storage structure dramatically increased!
 The client could store two bottles in each rack.
 He could put a wine bottle in a rack, push it in, and add another bottle in front of it!

 The under-the-stairs custom wine cellar could accommodate up to 756 bottles.

 Just like the walk-in wine cellar, glass doors were also installed to enclose the under-the-stairs cabinets.
 These doors completed the contemporary look that the client wanted to achieve for this storage facility.